tidymodels/tidymodels.org-legacy/content/start/tuning/index.markdown

 #> # … with 40 more rows
 ```

-But we might get more out of plotting these results:
+We might get more out of plotting these results:

 ```r